 After years of collecting beautiful Disney autograph books that sat on a shelf, I have now started making more useful Disney character autograph book alternatives.
 Our first Disney autograph book alternatives were pillowcases, and these autograph pillowcases are some of my daughter’s favorite travel souvenirs.
-In my quest to find more autograph book alternatives, I made a Disney autograph ornament during a Disney World Christmastime trip.
+In my quest to find more autograph book alternatives, we’ve begun making Disney autograph ornaments to remember our vacation memories.

 As an Amazon Associate I earn from qualifying purchases.

 What Supplies Do I Need For A Disney Autograph Ornament?

 A Disney autograph ornament doesn’t require many materials.
 You only need plastic ornaments, oil-based Sharpie paint pens, and something to decorate the ornament with at home, if you choose to do so.